vexide/website/src/content/docs/features.md

 vexide = "*"
 ```

-> [!CAUTION]
-> Avoid enabling `full` or any `vex-sdk-*` features in your library!
-Enabling these from a library could break user programs that depend on your library due to versioning and feature conflicts.
+**Important:** Avoid enabling `full` or any of the `sdk` features in your library, since this can cause versioning and feature conflicts with programs which use a different feature-set.

 # Feature Reference